gtema/gtema.github.io/content/posts/opa.md

 draft = false
-title = "Dynamic OpenStack authorization policies with Open Policy Agent" description = "How to integrate `oslo.policy` with Open Policy Agent to build dynamic and easy reconfigurable policies and stop worrying about role explosion" date = "2025-07-01" author = "Artem Goncharov"
+title = "Dynamic OpenStack authorization policies with Open Policy Agent" description = "How to integrate `oslo.policy` with Open Policy Agent to build dynamic and easy reconfigurable policies and stop worrying about role explosion" date = "2025-07-17" author = "Artem Goncharov"
 +++

 # Dynamic Keystone policies with Open Policy Agent

-At SysEleven we offer our customers different services including OpenStack, Kubernetes, Monitoring and observability, Database as a Service and more.
-Every of those services implement authentication and authorization in a very different way, but we want to provide customers something more homogeneous and manageable from a single UI and using the same credentials (when I have a service account for one system I also want to be able to use it for other systems as well).
-This sounds very logical, but hugely non-trivial to implement.
+At SysEleven, we offer a diverse portfolio of services including OpenStack, Kubernetes, Monitoring and Observability, Database as a Service, and more.
+Each of these services implements authentication and authorization in distinct ways.
+Our goal is to provide customers with a more homogeneous and manageable experience, offering a single UI and unified credential usage (e.g., a service account for one system should function across others).
+While logically appealing, this endeavor is highly non-trivial to implement.

-In our platform a decision to build a central Identity Access Management (IAM) platform has been made.
-A relatively new hype in the authorization area is a ReBAC (relation based access control), which is currently used by some big players on the market.
-With that approach action authorization is based on the presence of the connection between 2 nodes in the graph (direct or indirect).
-OpenFGA is an open source software allowing user to describe desired node types (actors and targets) and edges (reader, writer, admin, etc).
-We use it in combination with the Keycloak which is taking responsibility of the user management and authentication.
+To address this, we've made the strategic decision to build a central Identity Access Management (IAM) platform.
+A relatively new and increasingly popular approach in authorization is Relationship-Based Access Control (ReBAC), currently adopted by major market players.
+ReBAC models action authorization based on the presence of direct or indirect connections between two nodes in a graph.
+We leverage OpenFGA, an open-source software that enables the description of desired node types (actors and targets) and edges (e.g., reader, writer, admin).
+OpenFGA is integrated with Keycloak, which handles user management and authentication.

-Integrating OpenStack Keystone with external identity and policy systems is maybe non-trivial, but possible.
-This is a work in progress to improve federation support in Keystone.
-What is, however a much bigger problem is to integrate OpenStack with an external authorization service.
-As of the moment of writing we rely on OpenStack roles with role assignments being pulled by Keystone from OpenFGA during user login.
-Of course this is not the best solution and we are working on a different type of integration that queries the data directly from OpenFGA every time the data is required (it can be seen as storing role assignments not in the database).
+Integrating OpenStack Keystone with external identity systems, while challenging, is feasible.
+Work is ongoing to enhance federation support within Keystone.
+However, a significantly larger challenge lies in integrating OpenStack with an external authorization service.
+Currently, we rely on OpenStack roles, with role assignments being pulled by Keystone from OpenFGA during user login.
+This is not an optimal long-term solution.
+We are actively developing a different integration approach that queries OpenFGA directly whenever user roles information is required, effectively decentralizing role assignment storage from the database.

-A question that most likely every OpenStack operator heard at least once is whether it is possible to have a more fine granular roles than simply "reader", "member" and "manager".
-After adding a few fine-granular roles a role explosion situation comes very quickly making them very complex to maintain.
-So let's have a look first at the basics of how authorization is being implemented in OpenStack.
+A frequent question from OpenStack operators concerns the possibility of achieving more fine-grained roles than the simplistic "reader," "member," and "manager."
+Adding even a few such granular roles quickly leads to a "role explosion", making maintenance exceedingly complex.
+To understand this challenge, let's first examine the fundamentals of OpenStack's authorization implementation.

+## OpenStack authorization model

-Authorization in OpenStack is a hybrid of RBAC (role based access control) and ABAC (attribute based access control).
-A user gets a role assigned (either directly or through the group membership) on a certain target (project or domain or system).
-Every time a user is performing an API operation a set of things is being evaluated to perform a decision:
+OpenStack's authorization model is a hybrid of Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC).
+A user is assigned a role (either directly or via group membership) on a specific target (project, domain, or system).
+Each time a user performs an API operation, a set of conditions is evaluated to make an authorization decision:

-- Has the user the required role assigned?
+- Does the user possess the required role?

-- Is the role assigned on the project the user is currently trying to use?
+- Is the role assigned within the project the user is currently attempting to use?

-- Is the user, maybe, an admin and should be allowed to perform the operation independently of the scope?
+- Is the user an administrator, permitted to perform the operation regardless of scope?

 - Is the user the owner of the target resource?

-- ...
+- ...and so forth.

-Such checks are unique for every operation and are described in the source code of the service with the help of a library called `oslo_policy` with a policy representation in a string form: `"identity:get_application_credential":
+These checks are unique to each operation and are defined in the service's source code using the `oslo.policy` library.
+Policies are represented as strings, for example: `"identity:get_application_credential":
 "(rule:admin_required) or (role:reader and system_scope:all) or rule:owner"`

-In a human language it would translate to: get_application_credential operation of the identity service is allowed if one of the following conditions is true:
+In human language, this translates to: The `get_application_credential` operation of the identity service is allowed if any of the following conditions are true:

-- `rule:admin_required` evaluates to True (user has admin role)
+- `rule:admin_required` evaluates to True (meaning the user has an admin role).

-- `role:reader and system_scope:all)` - user has reader role and authorized with
-  the system scope and all target
+- `role:reader and system_scope:all` (meaning the user has a reader role and is authorized with the system scope, targeting all resources).

-- `rule:owner` - user is owner of the resource
+- `rule:owner` (meaning the user is the owner of the resource).

-Have I said "in the source code"?
-Yes, I did.
-Luckily it is possible to override the default policy with the configuration file.
-Unfortunately this means that first a new policy file need to be deployed to every node and the process restarted/reloaded.
-With this limitation any consideration of having dynamics in the authorization process does not make any sense.
-But if it is not really possible to have a dynamic roles with `oslo_policy`, is it possible to delegate authorization decision to the external system like OpenFGA?
-Yes, it is possible to have a plugin for the `oslo_policy` that does something else.
-It could be an http call to the external system, invocation of some library or anything else.
+Yes, these policies are embedded "in the source code."
+Fortunately, it's possible to override the default policy with a configuration file.
+Unfortunately, this requires deploying a new policy file to every node and restarting/reloading the respective process.
+This limitation effectively precludes any consideration of dynamic authorization.

+## Outsorcing the authorization

+Given the limitations of dynamic roles with `oslo.policy`, the question arises: is it possible to delegate authorization decisions to an external system like OpenFGA?
+Indeed, it's possible to create an `oslo.policy` plugin that performs external actions, such as an HTTP call to an external system, library invocation, or other methods.
+Since we use OpenFGA as our core authorization system, our initial idea was to write a plugin to query OpenFGA.

-Since in our cloud we use OpenFGA as the authorization system, the very first idea was to write a plugin that would query the OpenFGA.
-Unfortunately pretty quickly differences between ReBAC, RBAC and ABAC start showing up and it becomes clear, that no regular mortal is able to implement OpenStack policies with the ReBAC model.
-As said above OpenStack uses a hybrid of RBAC and ABAC.
-And while it is technically possible to cover certain aspects of that in ReBAC, it is unacceptably complex.
-In addition to that there are certain aspects of OpenStack policies where some services integrate additional dynamic data into the policy evaluation.
-As such this is not something that can be delegated to the operations stuff simply shaking up the responsibility to someone else.
+However, the fundamental differences between ReBAC, RBAC, and ABAC quickly became apparent.
+It became clear that implementing complex OpenStack policies purely with the ReBAC model would be unacceptably complex for any "regular mortal."
+As mentioned, OpenStack employs a hybrid of RBAC and ABAC, and while technically certain aspects could be covered by ReBAC, the complexity renders it very impractical.
+Furthermore, some OpenStack policies integrate dynamic data into the evaluation, meaning this responsibility cannot simply be shifted to operations staff.

-OpenFGA is not the only solution on the market for implementing authorization systems.
-One of the biggest player is the Open Policy Agent.
-It is a system that has well established integrations with Kubernetes, Ceph, Terraform, and many others.
-It is even possible to integrate OPA into the PAM layer on Unix systems allowing controlling permissions on the operating system level.
-Implementing OpenStack policies using the Open Policy Agent's Rego language is very straight forward.
-In practice OPA even supports using the graph theory in the policies.
+OpenFGA is not the only solution for implementing authorization systems.
+Open Policy Agent (OPA) is another major player with well-established integrations across Kubernetes, Ceph, Terraform, and many others.
+It can even integrate into the PAM layer on Unix systems for operating system-level permission control.
-This allows having the current OpenStack policies implemented naturally in Rego and be extended with the dynamic data and ReBAC style assignments providing a so desired freedom.
+Implementing OpenStack policies using OPA's Rego language is remarkably straightforward.
+OPA inherently supports graph theory within its policies, allowing existing OpenStack policies to be naturally represented in Rego and extended with dynamic data and ReBAC-style assignments, ultimately providing the desired flexibility.

-## Open Policy Agent Rego language
+### Open Policy Agent Rego language

-As mentioned above Rego is a language used in the Open Policy Agent to describe the desired policy behavior.
-It is not necessary an intuitive language, but is also not unnecessary complicated.
+Rego, as mentioned, is OPA's policy language.
+It is not necessarily intuitive but is far from unnecessarily complicated.

-`oslo.policy` based description for listing application credentials:
+Let's analyze the `oslo.policy` description for listing application credentials:

 ```yaml
 "identity:list_application_credentials": "(rule:admin_required) or (role:reader and system_scope:all) or rule:owner
 "admin_required": "role:admin or is_admin:1"
 "owner": "user_id:%(user_id)s"
 ```

-The following policy permits the API request for admin users (when the user is having the "admin" role assigned or the "is_admin" flag set to 1), or the user has a "reader" role assigned for the system scoped token or the user is the owner of the application credentials (identified with the check comparing the "user_id" parameter of the request with the "user_id" of the authenticated user).
-Such policy can be represented in the Rego language as follows:
+This policy permits the API request for admin users (either with the "admin" role or "is_admin" flag set to 1), or for users with a "reader" role assigned for a system-scoped token, or if the user is the owner of the application credentials (identified by comparing the request's "user_id" with the authenticated user's id).

+Such a policy can be represented in Rego as follows:

 ```
 allow if {